nandosobral03/autopr/README.md

-# PR Creator
+# AutoPR

 A tool for automating the creation of templated pull requests based on branch names and commit differences with the target branch.
 It is designed to work seamlessly with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and integrates with [Jira](http://jira.com/)'s branch naming conventions.

 ## Installation

-1. Download a release binary from the [releases page](https://github.com/nandosobral03/pr-creator/releases).
+1. Download a release binary from the [releases page](https://github.com/nandosobral03/autopr/releases).
 2. Create or obtain a `config.toml` file and place it in the **same directory as the binary**.
 For details on configuring this file, refer to the [Config](#config) section.
 3. Navigate to a git repository and execute the binary.